Attentive Representation Learning with Adversarial Training for Short Text Clustering

 As a supplement, we adopt the relevance maximization of $\varphi(\itbold{d}_i, \widetilde{\itbold{d}}_i)$.
 To keep consistent with the optimization direction of $\mathcal{L}_1$, we define the following loss function:

-which can be regarded as a pointwise loss function, aiming to predict $d_i$ as similar as possible given the combination of all cluster embeddings.
-By fusing $\mathcal{L}_1(i)$ and $\mathcal{L}_2(i)$, it ensures that $\varphi(\itbold{d}_i, \widetilde{\itbold{d}}_i)$ not only has larger relevance than those of pseudo negative document pairs, but also a large value itself.
-Taking all the short documents in the corpus $\corpus$ into consideration, we define the overall optimization function as follows:
+which can be regarded as a pointwise loss function, aiming to predict $d_i$ as similar as possible given the combination of all cluster representations.
+By fusing $\mathcal{L}_1(i)$ and $\mathcal{L}_2(i)$, it ensures that $\varphi(\itbold{d}_i, \widetilde{\itbold{d}}_i)$ not only has larger relevance than those of pseudo negative text pairs, but also a large value itself.
+Taking all the short texts in corpus $\corpus$ into consideration, we define the overall objective loss function as follows:

-From a whole perspective, our model contains word embedding $\itbold{E}$ and cluster embedding $\itbold{C}$ as its parameters.
-The documents are directly encoded into a low dimensional space through its word embeddings, so that no extraordinary parameters are required.
-All the traits make our ARL-Adv a relatively simple but highly effective model, which is later demonstrated in the experiments.
+From a whole perspective, ARL-Adv contains word embedding matrix $\itbold{E}$ and cluster representation matrix $\itbold{C}$ as its parameters.
+Each short text is directly encoded into a low-dimensional space through its word embeddings so that no extraordinary parameters are required.